 Total new credits not applied from a previous degree May be higher depending on the specific requirements of the major.
-60 Minimum credits req uired At the senior level (including 18 credits at the 400 level) 48‡ ‡ May be higher · c· depending on the specific requirements of the major.
+60 Minimum credits required At the senior level (including 18 credits at the 400 level) 48‡ ‡ May be higher requirements of the major.